Lattice gradient flows (de-)stabilizing topological sectors: Choice of the flow action

 When used for the Boltzmann weight, these actions are well-established as improved actions with two-dimensional parameter space (see \cite{Necco:2003jf} for details).
 Let us make a brief comment on this point taking a detour.
 In lattice simulations, the most standard choice is the Wilson plaquette action (i.e. $c_1=0$).
 This has been used not only for the production of configurations but also for the gradient flow.
 However, there is a freedom to change the lattice action by higher-dimensional operators, and one can use this ambiguity to achieve milder lattice artifacts.
 One of the most common choices for improved gauge action is tree-level improved Symanzik gauge action (i.e. $c_1=-1/12$), which eliminates the dimension-$6$ operator.

 The other two actions, Iwasaki and DBW2, correspond to renormalization-group (RG) improved actions.
 Any point in the renormalized trajectory of the RG flow has the same long-distance behavior, and such actions are called perfect actions~\cite{Hasenfratz:1993sp,DeGrand:1996zb,Hasenfratz:1998gu}.
 Iwasaki performed a block-spin RG transformation for $SU(N)$ gauge theory near the non-trivial fixed point and found an improved lattice gauge action~\cite{Iwasaki:1983iya}.
 After that, QCD-TARO collaboration investigated the RG trajectory using the Schwinger--Dyson method \cite{QCD-TARO:1998nbk} and developed DBW2 (\underline{D}oubly \underline{B}locked from \underline{W}ilson action in \underline{two} coupling space \cite{QCD-TARO:1999mox}) as an approximation of the perfect action.\footnote{There are other improved actions beyond the two-coupling space $c_{0,1}$, such as the Zeuthen flow, which eliminates all $\mathrm{O}(a^2)$ artifacts for the flowed energy density \cite{Ramos:2015baa}.
 A similar study has been done with a fixed point action using machine learning \cite{Holland:2024muu} in the same spirit of the original work \cite{Hasenfratz:1993sp}.
 However, we omit them in this work because we here focus on the flows with $c_0=1-8c_1$ and $c_1$.} Properties of RG-improved actions are studied in \cite{Necco:2003vh}.
+There is also a detailed study to compare these gauge actions on improving chiral properties of lattice fermions~\cite{DeGrand:2002vu}.

 A comparison of the definition of flows and cooling has been done in~\cite{Bonati:2014tqa,Alexandrou:2015yba,Alexandrou:2017hqw}.
-In this work, we compare flows defined above with longer flow time taking into account the admissibility.
+In this work, we compare topological charges of different flows with longer flow time taking into account the admissibility.
+In Appendix~\ref{app:diffusion_length}, we discuss the diffusion length of these flows and confirm that it is roughly given by $\sqrt{8t}$ for any choice of $c_1$.